jelix/JelixProfiles/README.md

 - first name is the name of the connection type, (often corresponding to the composant name)
 - second name is a name of your choice.
-However two names have a special
+However, two names have a special
   meaning: `default` indicates the default profile to use if the profile name is not given.
 And `__common__`, described below.